BogusBomber/wmsfootball/README.md

 ## Running the repl

-1. Setup a new secret environment variable (the lock icon) where the key is `SECRET_KEY` and the value is a randomly generated token of 32 bits of randomnese.
+1. Setup a new secret environment variableb (the lock icon) where the key is `SECRET_KEY` and the value is a randomly generated token of 32 bits of randomnese.
 To generate such a token type this into the shell and hit Enter:
 ```
 python